 Sharing the time meant that we could brainstorm on the key projects we work on together, such as the rollout for Monoprix in France, but also liven up the activities with colleagues who we don’t get to see as much as we would like.

 As for the Stuart team’s time together, it’s a bit of a cliché, but getting out of the office was essential.
-Changing our physical space, leaving the laptops aside, breathing fresh air, looking out over the scenery of a gorgeous, remote national park all helped change our perspective.
+Changing our physical space, leaving the laptops aside, breathing fresh air, looking out over the scenery of a gorgeous, remote national park all helped change our perspective and refocus.

-A glass or two of wine during our chats didn’t hurt either!
+A glass or two of rosé during our chats didn’t hurt either!
 The result was an open approach and communal mindset towards tackling big challenges together.

 Building on that backdrop, I really appreciated the structure that Damien, our CEO, put in place for the chats.
 We broke our sessions up into three parts: